rejustify/r-package/README.md

 remotes::install_github("rejustify/r-package")
 library(rejustify)
 ```

-For tutorials and practical examples how to use the package efficiently, visit <a href="https://rejustify.com/r" target="_blank">rejustify.com/r</a>, or consult <a href="https://rejustify.com/download/rejustify_1.0.2.pdf" target="_blank">package documentation</a>.
+For tutorials and more practical examples how to use the package efficiently, visit <a href="https://rejustify.com/r" target="_blank">rejustify.com/r</a>, or consult <a href="https://rejustify.com/download/rejustify_1.0.2.pdf" target="_blank">package documentation</a>.